DeMaxi1337/Neverhook/README.md

 # Neverhook
-Advanced mod menu for Geometry Dash with modern GUI and QoF features
+Advanced mod menu for Geometry Dash with QoF features